 Half-day city sightseeing in Dublin: Local Guide, Visit to St. Patrick's Cathedral, Visit to Trinity College to view The Book of Kells

-Rock of Cashel, notably the Hall of the Vicars Choral and its museum of artifacts, Visit to Blarney Castle to view the Blarney Stone, Visit to Blarney Woollen Mills
+Visit to the Rock of Cashel, notably the Hall of the Vicars Choral and its museum of artifacts, Visit to Blarney Castle to view the Blarney Stone, Visit to Blarney Woollen Mills

 Ring of Kerry Coach Tour: Visit to the Bog Village